projectcalico/calico/master/usage/openstack/multiple-regions.md

 ```

 In words, this says that connections to port 80 of the VMs with the label for
-the a7734e61... security group are allowed from VMs - in any namespace - with
+the a7734e61... security group are allowed from VMs (in any region) with
 the label for the 85cc3048... security group.
-We know that the 85cc3048...
-VMs
-_are_ in a different namespace from the a7734e61...
-VMs, so the
-`namespaceSelector: "all()"` here - which allows the connecting VMs to come
-from any region or namespace - is critical for this policy to work as intended.

-You can use any of the
+In the `selector` fields, you can use any of the
 [labels]({{site.baseurl}}/{{page.version}}/usage/openstack/labels) that
-{{site.prodname}} adds to OpenStack VM endpoints, to identify a set of allowed
+{{site.prodname}} adds to OpenStack VM endpoints, to identify the set of VMs
+that the policy should apply to, and the set of allowed (or denied) clients.
+Here are some more examples of selectors to get you started:

+-  To select all VMs in a region named "one": `projectcalico.org/namespace ==
+   'openstack-region-one'`.

+-  To select all VMs that are in a security group named "production", in *any*
+   region: `has(sg-name.projectcalico.org/openstack-production)`.

-(or denied) clients.
-You can also use `nets` or `notNets` instead of
+You can also use `nets` or `notNets` instead of the `selector` field under
-`selector`, to identify clients by IP address.
+`source` or `destination`, to identify clients by IP address.